Rowley Watt

 Rowland Hill Watt (17 July 1898 – 27 July 1970) was an Australian rules footballer who played for Essendon in the Victorian Football League (VFL).

-Watt arrived at Essendon from Rochester and spent a season with Essendon Association before joining their VFL club.
-He was one of the small players in the team which saw them called the 'Mosquito Fleet' and he was a member of their 1923 and 1924 premiership sides.
+Originally from Bendigo Football League (BFL) club Rochester, Watt spent a season with Essendon Association in the Victorian Football Association (VFA) before joining Essendon in 1922.
+He was one of the small players in the team which saw them called the 'Mosquito Fleet' and was a member of Essendon's 1923 and 1924 premiership sides.
 Although he started as a centreman he spent most of his time at Essendon either as a wingman, half forward flanker and occasionally roving.

-Watt returned to Rochester as captain-coach of Rochester in 1932.
+Watt returned to Rochester as captain-coach in 1932.

 His younger brother Rod Watt played briefly with Essendon in the mid-1920s.